 You must successfully complete at least 67% of cumulative attempted hours by the end of each term.
-Attempted credit hours are defined as the total number of hours you’ve been enrolled in and include all hours you’re registered for on the 10th business day of fall and spring semesters and the 5th business day of summer semester plus any additional hours you’re registered for after these deadlines.
+Attempted credit hours are defined as the total number of hours you’ve been enrolled in and include all hours you’re registered for on the 10th business day of fall and spring semesters and the 5th business day of summer and winter semesters plus any additional hours you’re registered for after these deadlines.

 Maximum Time Frame

 You may not be eligible for financial aid if you’ve attempted more than 150% of the credit hours required to receive a first undergraduate degree (e.g., 120 hours required x 150% = 180 maximum allowable hours attempted for financial aid eligibility).
 Periods of enrollment for which a student doesn't receive Title IV aid, Summer and Winter Term enrollments, and transfer hours from other institutions accepted by the university will count toward this limit.

 The credit hour maximum time frame counts all attempted credit hours including those from which you withdraw or receive an incomplete, regardless of how many times you change majors or if you’re pursuing multiple majors, degrees, or a second Bachelor's degree.
 If you don’t meet this requirement, your financial aid will be automatically suspended.